thorpej/CoPicoVision/README.md

 chip, only 1KB of which is used.

 ### Audio
+The audio section is identical to the original ColecoVision, except the output is buffered by an emitter-follower and then AC-coupled to both outputs of a 3.5mm TRS phone jack.

 ### Video
 Of course, the video circuit is built using a Raspberry Pi Pico running a